juliogomez/devops/README.md

 ### GKE setup

-For our tutorial we will choose GKE, but you can try with your own preference.
+For our tutorial we will choose GKE, but you can go with your preferred one.

 You can work on GCP resources with their browser-embedded [Cloud Shell](https://cloud.google.com/shell/) or install their [Cloud SDK](https://cloud.google.com/sdk/) [gcloud CLI](https://cloud.google.com/sdk/downloads) in your workstation.